Intimacy Issues in Relationship and Marriage

 FEARING INTIMACY: WHY AM I AFRAID OF LOSING MYSELF?

 Human relationships are one of the most difficult things we attempt in our entire lives.
 They are fraught with emotions, physical passions and sometimes conflicting wants and needs.
-However, relationships are also one of the things in our lives that we want the most and have the least knowledge of how to accomplish.
-Very often, past history, conflicting internal desires and poor basic communication skills stand in the way of achieving truly deep and intimate relationships.
+There are a number of things that can contribute to a person being reluctant or afraid of getting close to others.
+Often, past history, conflicting internal desires, or poor basic communication skills can stand in the way of achieving truly deep and intimate relationships.
+However, close relationships are one of the most enriching experiences life can offer us.
+Intimate relationships satisfy a range of basic human needs, such as our need for connection, acceptance and affection (1).
+Intimacy also leads to more stable, satisfying and harmonious relationships (2), which is why it’s so important to address this issue.

 WHAT IS INTIMACY?